raaum/frontflow/README.md

 - Includes an example application

 ##Note
 You need to have Ruby and Compass installed and in your system PATH to initialize this project.
+If you have no clue what that means, just use the sources as an example of how to construct your own workflow.

 ##Setting Paths